stustanet/stustanet-website/content/support/router/tplink/tplink_tl-wr940n_manual.de.md

 ---
 - Important steps are marked in red.
 - Make sure to use the IP data from the room and not the one shown.
+- Should work for TP-Link TL-WR940N & TL-WR841N and maybe other.

 ### Select "Quick Setup"